These commentaries are based on Dr Gillman’s peer reviewed scientific papers, see Publications, and include a downloadable PDF.

 Major misconceptions

-- They are only effective for atypical depression, however that is defined (false, they are effective in all types of biological depression, especially severe melancholic depression)
+- MAOIs are only effective for atypical depression, however that is defined.
+(This is false: they are effective in all types of biological depression, especially severe melancholic depression.)

-- The low-tyramine diet is difficult (it never was difficult, but is now easier still, because foods now have less tyramine than in the past)
+- The low-tyramine diet is difficult.
+(False — it never was difficult, but is now even easier, because foods have less tyramine than in the past.)

-- They cannot be combined safely with ‘tricyclic antidepressants’ (false, with the exception of clomipramine and imipramine)
+- They cannot be combined safely with ‘tricyclic antidepressants’.
+(False, with the important exceptions of clomipramine and imipramine, which are sufficiently potent SRIs that dangerous ST can manifest when combined with MAOIs.)

-- Serotonin toxicity is possible with a wide range of drugs (false, only with potent SRIs)
+- Serotonin toxicity is possible with a wide range of drugs.
+(False, only with potent SRIs or potent serotonin releasers.)

-- It is difficult to swap to and from other drugs (false, one can safely co-administer them with any therapeutic psychotropic drug except one that has significant potency as an SRI)
+- It is difficult to swap to and from other drugs.
+(False: one can safely co-administer MAOIs with any therapeutic psychotropic drug, except one that has significant potency either as an SRI or as a potent serotonin releaser.)

-- That they need to be ceased before anesthesia (false) & that opioid analgesia cannot be used (false, except for opiates that are SRIs, such as tramadol and meperidine (pethidine)
+- That MAOIs need to be ceased before anesthesia (False) & that opioid analgesia cannot be used (false, except for opiates that are SRIs, such as tramadol and meperidine (pethidine)).

-- They cause elevated BP and should not be used in patients suffering from hypertension (false, they lower BP and improve hypertension)
+- They cause elevated blood pressure (BP) and should not be used in patients suffering from hypertension.
+(False, they lower BP and improve hypertension.).

-It should also be noted that many texts, including the FDA approved PIs, omit mention of the fact that non-selective MAOIs increase dopamine.
+It should also be noted that many texts, including the FDA-approved PIs, omit mention of the fact that non-selective MAOIs increase dopamine.
 They mention the other neurotransmitters, but dopamine does not feature.
-This is an odd and significant omission since they are more or less the only group of drugs that do substantially increase dopamine transmission.
-It is also obviously inconsistent with the fact that rasagiline (and selegiline), irreversible inhibitors of MA0-B, are FDA approved specifically for the treatment of Parkinson’s disease, because they increase dopamine.
+This is an odd and significant omission since MAOIs are more or less the only group of drugs that do substantially increase dopamine transmission.
+It is also obviously inconsistent with the fact that rasagiline (and selegiline), irreversible inhibitors of MAO-B, are FDA-approved specifically for the treatment of Parkinson’s disease, because they increase dopamine.
 It is another clear demonstration that the left hand does not know what the right hand is doing.

-It is bizarre, and proves the above point, that FDA approved PIs, fail to state that non-selective MAOIs increase dopamine
+It is bizarre, and proves my above point, that-FDA approved PIs contain basic pharmacological errors, and fail to state that non-selective MAOIs increase dopamine.

 I conclude by observing that failure to understand the pharmaco-dynamics (and also the pharmaco-kinetics) of drug interactions is widespread: it underlies most of the misunderstandings and mistakes averred to above.
 This is an important gap in the education of doctors which must be addressed by improvements in both undergraduate and postgraduate medical education.